 A water-soluble CuBr2/bipyridine catalyst complex was also suitable for AGET ATRP of OEOMA in inverse miniemulsion.
 Finally, colloidal particles of well-controlled block copolymers of OEOMA with different sizes of OEO side chains (DP of EO = 5 and 9) were produced with relatively low polydispersity, 1.3, at 85% conversion.

-A recent paper (66) described how colloidal particles with a readily tunable size, ranging from ca. 35 to 200 nm, were obtained by adjusting the amount and the type of reducing agent used for the generation of activators in the AGET ATRP and by adjusting the aqueous phase fraction in the inverse microemulsion system.
+One paper (61) described how colloidal particles with a readily tunable size, ranging from ca. 35 to 200 nm, were obtained by adjusting the amount and the type of reducing agent used for the generation of activators in the AGET ATRP and by adjusting the aqueous phase fraction in the inverse microemulsion system.
 The formed particles contained well-defined water-soluble polymers with relatively narrow Mw/Mn < 1.5.
 The introduction of a small amount of divinyl cross-linkers into the system allowed the synthesis of cross-linked hydrogel nanoparticles.
-The cross-linked particles retained their morpholology when they were redispersed in methanol or water, as evidenced by the constant particle size determined by dynamic light scattering
+The cross-linked particles retained their morpholology when they were redispersed in methanol or water, as evidenced by the constant particle size determined by dynamic light scattering.

 The AFM images on the right show the lack of inter-particle crosslinking in the nanocomposite structure formed in a “grafting from” surface active silica particles in a miniemulsion polymerization.
 One reaction was conducted using SR&NI initiation and the other AGET ATRP.
 The second image shows significantly less unattached polymer chains in the AGET system and a total absence of linked particles due to the added ability to control the concentration of the deactivator in the dispersed droplets.